dikshanhestabit/Training/week9/day3/TOOL-CHAIN.md

-# Day 3: Tool-Calling Multi-Agent System 🛠️
+# Tool-Calling Multi-Agent System

 This document outlines the architecture and execution flow for the tool-using agent system.
 It covers the delegation logic from the **Orchestrator** to specialized **Tool Agents**.

-## 🏗️ System Architecture
+## System Architecture

 The core of this system is the **Tool Orchestrator**, which interprets user queries and determines which agents (Code, DB, File) are required to complete the task.